Todd-Productions/cirrus-designs/src/pages/ground-penetrating-radar.md

 image2: https://raw.githubusercontent.com/andrewstanton/cirrus-design-2021/staging/src/img/content/gpr/map-view.jpg
 ---

 Cirrus Design uses state-of-the-art GPR technology for identifying whatever is needed beneath the surface.
 The type of GPR that we use is for identifying objects in concrete, such as: rebar, pipe, conduit, voids, power cables, as well as identifying slab thickness.
-Once your scan is complete, we can have a report ready for you on-site within minutes!
+Once your scan is complete, we can have a report ready!

-With a collective 30-plus years of experience, our team is ready to help our clients develop cost-effective solutions to complex problems.
+Our team is ready to help our clients develop cost-effective solutions to complex problems.

 We encourage you to reach out to our team about any GPR services.